ElementsProject/elements/doc/elements-tx-format.md

 #### Variable Length Integer (VarInt)

-This data type is derived from bitcoin and allows an integer to be encoded depending on the represented value, to save space.
+This data type is derived from Bitcoin and allows an integer to be encoded depending on the represented value, to save space.
 Variable length integers always precede an vector of a type of data that may vary in length.
-Longer numbers are encoded in little endian.
+Longer numbers are encoded in little-endian.

-Refer to the [bitcoin protocol documentation](https://en.bitcoin.it/wiki/Protocol_documentation#Variable_length_integer) for a full description on how this type is serialized.
+Refer to the [Bitcoin protocol documentation](https://en.bitcoin.it/wiki/Protocol_documentation#Variable_length_integer) for a full description on how this type is serialized.

 #### Vector\<Type\>